Einstein metrics on homogeneous superspaces: Introduction

 The paper is organised as follows.
 In \secref{sec: prelim}, we recall some definitions and properties of Lie superalgebras and their real forms, Lie supergroups, Harish-Chandra pairs, and homogeneous superspaces.
 In \secref{sec: gradedR} and \secref{sec: RRs}, we collect definitions and basic results from Riemannian supergeometry needed in subsequent sections.
 We also show that every left-invariant metric on~$\SL(1|1)$ satisfies \eqref{intro: Einstein}.
 This gives us, arguably, the simplest nontrivial examples of Einstein metrics on supermanifolds and a toy model for more complicated cases.
 In \secref{subsec: curvs}, we present our formulas for the curvature tensors associated with a metric on a homogeneous superspace, with the proof of the Ricci curvature formula deferred until \secref{sec: pfmain}.
 While the expression for the Riemann curvature is considerably bulkier than its non-super counterpart, we find that the expression for the Ricci curvature is comparatively simple.
 In both expressions, a key difference from the non-super setting stems from the use of dual bases.
 Specialisations and simplifications for naturally reductive and diagonal metrics are presented in \secref{sec: nat red} and \secref{sec: diag_curv}, respectively.
 The possible non-positivity of superdimensions and structure constants presents additional challenges in the diagonal case.

 \secref{sec: gen_flag} is devoted to Einstein metrics on homogeneous superspaces~$G/K$, where $G$ is a connected Lie supergroup with Lie superalgebra~$\mathfrak g$.
 We assume that $\mathfrak g$ is basic classical to ensure that $\mathfrak g^{\mathbb C}$ admits a non-degenerate $\ad_{\mathfrak{g}^{\mathbb{C}}}$-invariant supersymmetric even bilinear form, which we use to obtain our background metric on~$G/K$.
 Furthermore, we demand that $\mathfrak g$ be the compact real form of $\mathfrak g^{\mathbb C}$ induced by a so-called star operation, as is the case in the non-super setting when $G_0$ is compact.
 This leaves $\mathfrak g^{\mathbb C}$ to be of type~$A$ or~$C$, whence $G=\SU(m|n)$ or $G=\SOSp(2|2n)$; see~\cite{SNR77,AN15,FG23}.
 Imitating the structure of so-called generalised flag manifolds in classical Riemannian geometry (see~\cite{Arv03}), we will assume that the Dynkin diagram of $K$ is obtained from that of $G$ by removing one or more nodes.
 Here, we restrict ourselves to removing one or two nodes only but intend to discuss elsewhere the removal of an arbitrary number of nodes. \secref{sec: flag} thus outlines the construction of homogeneous superspaces by means of Dynkin diagrams, while \secref{sec: examflag} concerns the corresponding flag supermanifolds and their compact real forms.
 In \secref{sec: flagA1} and \secref{sec: flagA}, we obtain our classification results for Einstein metrics on $G/K$ with $G=\SU(m|n)$.
-Notably, some of the metrics we find are Ricci-flat. \secref{sec: flagC} concerns Einstein metrics on $G/K$ with $G=\SOSp(2|2n)$.
+Notably, some of the metrics we find are Ricci-flat, and our construction in \secref{sec: flagA1} produces supergeometric analogues of Fubini--Study metrics on projective spaces. \secref{sec: flagC} concerns Einstein metrics on $G/K$ with $G=\SOSp(2|2n)$.